Brian-FullStack/CI_MS1_ICE/README.md

 # Bugs in Development
 Bug - On all pages I had a horizontal scroll bar.

 Fix - To fix this I referenced Stack Overflow where I learned to add "overflow: hidden;" to the "body" in CSS.

 Bug - When viewed on a tablet the Come Find Us section wasnt responsive.

 Fix - To solve this issue I referenced Code Institute lesson on creating the footer in the Resume project.
 I was reminded to add "class-"col-12 col-md-6 col-lg-4"" to all three divs.
 This pushed the waiver down to a new line and put the other two divs in two col-6 on the same line.

 Bug- On the Facilities pageI had trouble with two images streching on large screen sizes.

 Fix - I referenced Stack Overflow and learned about "Object-fit: cover;" This has helped the image from streching too much.

 Bug - Dropdown navigation menu was too hard to read on small screen sizes due to a transparent background.

 Fix - To solve this problem I added a media qurey for a dark background on .navbar-collapse.

 Bug - I felt that there was too many Booking buttons in the home page.
 When the navigation menu dropped down I felt that the buttons were too close.

 Fix - I added a media query so that the Booking button in the navbar on only the Home Page would be removed.

 Bug - The Booking modal on mobiles had no way of being dismissed unless it was filled out and confirmed.

 Fix - To fox this I changed the Reset Button to a Close Button so users could escape from the booking modal if they didnt want to fill out the form.

 Bug - The white text on the Hero image was a little difficult to read on certain pages.

 Fix - I fixed this by adding an opaque overlay on top of each image.
 This increased contrast and made the text easier to read.

-Bug - U

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 # Deployment